Estimated reading time: 5 minutes

 Sometimes, it is a relief when people like this leave.

-They are people who don’t contribute and only add to the problem rather than be part of the solution.
+They are people who don’t contribute and only add to the problem rather than being part of the solution.

 Sometimes, you have to be thankful when some people leave.